 You may notice that the law allows for the filing of open container charges for re-sealable liquor and wine bottles.
 It is, again, up to the officer’s discretion to determine that transporting any unsealed bottles is worthy of a charge.
 As such, it is safest to place any unsealed bottles in the trunk or otherwise outside of the vehicle’s passenger areas.

 You cannot be charged with open container in a permissible vehicle.
 These include limos and party buses.
 In addition, you may not have been aware that a passenger in your car had an open container.
 For example, if the person was seated behind you and you didn’t see the container, you may be off the hook.
 The last defense can be a difficult one without the assistance of an attorney.

 Remember that it is up to the prosecutor to prove their case, it is not up to you to prove your innocence.
 The officer must have acted properly and gathered evidence via legal means.
 An experienced attorney can review the details of your arrest and help you determine the best defense for your unique situation.

 If you have been arrested for open container in Philadelphia, reach out to our office.
 We will discuss your case at a free initial case evaluation.
-Call today to schedule your consultation and let us help you mount a strong defense against your charges.
+Call today at (267) 314-6693 or contact us online to schedule your consultation, and let us help you mount a strong defense against your charges.